-3. These heroic measurements were brought to a wide audience through the 2019 film The Aeronauts.
+&lt;sup>3These heroic measurements were brought to a wide audience through the 2019 film The Aeronauts.

-4. This provided a fine introduction to atmospheric electricity, alongside the wonderful textbook of J.A.
-Chalmers (Aplin, 2016).
+&lt;sup>4This provided a fine introduction to atmospheric electricity, alongside the wonderful textbook of J. Alan Chalmers (Aplin, 2018).
 It also indicated that the whole topic was overdue for new experiments.